Indian independence movement: Purna Swaraj

-The flag adopted, during the Purna Swaraj movement, in 1931 and used by Provisional Government during the subsequent years of Second World War.
+The flag adopted, during the Purna Swaraj movement, in 1931 and used by the Provisional Government during the subsequent years of the Second World War.

 The Gandhi–Irwin Pact was signed in March 1931, and the government agreed to release political prisoners.
 Mahatma Gandhi managed to have over 90,000 political prisoners released under this pact.
 However, his appeal to terminate the death sentences of Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru was not accepted by the British.
 For the next few years, Congress and the government negotiated until the Government of India Act 1935 emerged.
 The Muslim League disputed the claim of the Congress to represent all people of India, while the Congress disputed the Muslim League's claim to voice the aspirations of all Muslims.

 The Civil Disobedience Movement launched a new chapter in the Indian independence movement.
 It did not succeed by itself, but it brought the Indian population together, under the Indian National Congress's leadership.
 The movement resulted in self rule being a talking point once again, and recruited more Indians to the idea.
 The movement allowed the Indian independence community to revive their inner confidence and strength against the British Government.
 In addition, the movement weakened the authority of the British and aided in the end of the British Empire in India.
 Overall, the civil disobedience Movement was an essential achievement in the history of Indian self-rule because it persuaded New Delhi of the role of the masses in self-determination.